EndPointCorp/end-point-blog/2013/06/13/making-use-of-unix-pipe.html.md

 prw-rw-r--  1 mikefarmer mikefarmer      0 Jun  5 21:22 my_fifo
 ```

-Notice the "p" at the beginning of the file list.
-The "p" designates this file as a named pipe to the system.
+Notice the “p” at the beginning of the file list.
+The “p” designates this file as a named pipe to the system.
 To try out our pipe, we will, in one terminal, listen for anything coming out of the pipe.
 Then in another terminal we will send some text to the pipe.
 To listen to the pipe we will be using cat to just display whatever comes into the pipe.

 ```nohighlight
 $ cat my_fifo
 ```

 Notice that when this runs, it blocks while it waits for something to come through the pipe.
-Now let's push some text through the pipe.
-In another terminal window, I'll just echo some text to the pipe.
+Now let’s push some text through the pipe.
+In another terminal window, I’ll just echo some text to the pipe.

 ```nohighlight
 $ echo "hello world" > my_fifo
 ```

-As soon as I press enter on this command, I see that the other terminal outputs "hello world" and then exits.
+As soon as I press enter on this command, I see that the other terminal outputs “hello world” and then exits.

 Now that we have a basic understanding of how the pipe works, we can set it up to run some commands.
-I'm going to throw my listener into a shell script that will create our pipe and start listening to and executing anything that comes out of it.
+I’m going to throw my listener into a shell script that will create our pipe and start listening to and executing anything that comes out of it.

 ```bash
   # setup_listener.sh